RasaHQ/rasa/docs/core/actions.rst

 Execute Actions in Other Code
 -----------------------------

-Rasa will send an HTTP ``POST`` request to your server containing information on which action to run.
-Furthermore, this request will contain all information about the conversation. :ref:`action-server` shows the detailed API spec.
+Rasa will send an HTTP ``POST`` request to the server defined as your ``action_endpoint`` containing information on which action to run.
+In addition, this request will contain all information about the conversation. :ref:`action-server` shows the detailed API spec.

-As a response to the action call from Rasa, you can modify the tracker, e.g. by setting slots and send responses back to the user.
+As a response to the action call from Rasa, you can modify the tracker, e.g. by setting slots and sending responses back to the user.
 All of the modifications are done using events.
 There is a list of all possible event types in :ref:`events`.

-Proactively Reaching out to the User Using Actions
+Proactively Reaching Out to the User Using Actions
 --------------------------------------------------

-You might want to proactively reach out to the user, e.g. to display the output of a long running background operation or if an external event should be communicated to the user.
+You may want to proactively reach out to the user, for example to display the output of a long running background operation or notify the user of an external event.

-To do so you can use this
+To do so, you can ``POST`` to this
-`endpoint <../../api/http-api.html#tag/Tracker/paths/~1conversations~1{conversation_id}~1execute/post>`_ .
+`endpoint <../../api/http-api.html#tag/Tracker/paths/~1conversations~1{conversation_id}~1execute/post>`_ ,
-Specify the action which should be run for a specific user and which output channel should be used to communicate the assistant's responses back to the user.
+specifying the action which should be run for a specific user in the request body.
+Use the ``output_channel`` query parameter to specify which output channel should be used to communicate the assistant's responses back to the user.
-If your message is static you can define an ``utter_`` action in your domain file with a corresponding template.
+If your message is static, you can define an ``utter_`` action in your domain file with a corresponding template.
 If you need more control, add a custom action in your domain and implement the required steps in your action server.
 Any messages which are dispatched in the custom action will be forwarded to the specified output channel.